grill-lab/DL-Hard/README.md

 <h3 id="baselines">Baselines</h3>

 <p>Baseline runs, tuned parameters and trec_evals can be found in the baselines directory: <a href="https://github.com/grill-lab/DL-Hard/tree/main/dataset/baselines/">link</a>.
-These runs utilities the <a href="https://github.com/grill-lab/DL-Hard/blob/main/dataset/folds.json">standard 5-folds</a> for cross-validation and the outlined trec_eval procedure.</p>
+These runs utilize the <a href="https://github.com/grill-lab/DL-Hard/blob/main/dataset/folds.json">standard 5-folds</a> for cross-validation and the outlined trec_eval procedure.</p>

 Colab demo: <a href="https://colab.research.google.com/drive/1SduCZFg4ha46NOYPAeO2XWWLKtgLhG8C?usp=sharing">link</a>